Vitols999/QMS-WIKI/DocGisItemsRte.md

          ![Add routing point](images/DocAdv/RouteAddPt.jpg "Add new routing point")

-         The info box below the toolbar gives some information about possible actions.
+         The infobox below the toolbar gives some information about possible actions.

     1. Click on the route at a location where a new routing point should be added and move the mouse to the location of the new routing point.